What Is CRBA?

-If you are a U.S. citizen whose child was born outside the United States, you may want to apply for a Consular Report of Birth Abroad (CRBA).
+If you are a U.S. citizen whose child was born outside the United States, you may want to apply for a Consular Report of Birth Abroad (CRBA, or Form FS-240).
 A CRBA is a document that proves your child’s citizenship or nationality, and it may be obtained at the U.S. embassy or consulate in the country where the child was born.
 To apply for such a document, you should contact the closest consular office.
 You will then need to sign the completed application in front of a consular officer or notary.

 It’s important to note that CRBAs may not be used to substantiate your identity, as with a passport.
 Rather, they are to be used solely as proof of U.S. citizenship or nationality.